 London, Greater London

-The Wiener Library for the Study of the Holocaust & Genocide is one of the world's leading and most extensive archives on the Holocaust and Nazi era.
+The Wiener Holocaust Library is one of the world's leading and most extensive archives on the Holocaust and Nazi era.
 The Library's unique collection of over one million items includes published and unpublished works, press cuttings, photographs and eyewitness testimony.
-It provides a…
+It provides a resource to oppose antisemitism and other forms…